sushant4573/PyMusic/README.md

 # PyMusic
-MusicPlayer written in python Using Tkinter GUI FrameWork Just simply unzip it install all the requirements pip install pygame pip install mutagen
+MusicPlayer written in python Using Tkinter GUI FrameWork.

+Just simply unzip it

+install all the requirements
+pip install pygame
+pip install mutagen